zzhangjii/learning-library/workshops/LabGuide500Configurenode.jsAppWithATP.md

 In order to install the required package on linux environment we need to ssh into our linux host machine.

-- Open Terminal and ssh ssh as user opc to your host machine.
+- Open Terminal and ssh as user opc to your host machine.

 ```
 $ssh -i /Users/tejus/Desktop/sshkeys/id_rsa opc@ipaddress